isomorphic-software/smartclient-docs/kb_topics/skinning.md

 *   "on" :
     CSS3 mode will be used for all browsers

-For more control than the above settings provide, you can create a custom skin based on one of the above Flat skins and modify load\_skin.js - whether CSS3 mode is used is controlled by a JavaScript variable `useCSS3` defined in this file.
+For more control than the above settings provide, you can create a custom skin based on one of the above 3 skins and modify load\_skin.js - whether CSS3 mode is used is controlled by a JavaScript variable `useCSS3` defined in this file.

 #### Changing Density